-While studying abroad in Germany, you will be confronted with both the efficiencies and quirks of a new society and culture.
+While studying abroad in Berlin, you will be confronted with both the efficiencies and quirks of a new society and culture.
 No matter how much you read and prepare before you leave, there will always be a learning curve when adjusting to life in another country, but hopefully the following tips will help you to avoid some uncomfortable situations when going about your everyday life in Germany.

 Don’t rely on speaking English.
 You may just be a beginner, but using whatever German language skills you have will get you far.
 The people you interact with will appreciate it, and you will be treated differently than you would if you were speaking English, even if you make mistakes.